INTERVIEW WITH ESME — ARTIST & CO-FOUNDER OF COMMON GOODS STUDIO

 I don’t constrain myself to a 9 to 5 work schedule, so my mornings are pretty layback.
 I’ll make myself a cup of coffee at around 9am, catch up on some news while my partner, Fan, and I make brunch together.
 This is also when we would turn the heat on in our garage studio, and remove the plastic cover on any pots that I might have made the previous day, so they can start drying up and be ready to be worked on later in the day.
 We’ll brainstorm new project ideas, go over any new orders/emails while we eat.
-But sometimes when neither of us feel like diving straight into work, we allow ourselves some time to just talk about anything else but work, or watch a few episode of shows, and procrastinate together.
-As a member of a society that values success and efficiency above anything else, we’ve been conditioned to be allergic to the idea of not working out enough, not eating healthy enough, not reading enough books, not working hard enough.
+But sometimes when neither of us feel like diving straight into work, we allow ourselves sometime to just talk about anything else but work, or watch a few episode of shows, and procrastinate together.
+As a member of a society that values success and efficiency above anything else, we’ve be conditioned to be allergic to the idea of not working out enough, not eating healthy enough, not reading enough books, not working hard enough.
 But I think during this uncertain time, it’s especially important to listen to our inner voice, and be kind to ourselves, and not focus solely on productivity.
-In the beginning of the 1st lock down, I tried to fill my days with work and new hobbies.
+In the beginning of the 1st lock down, I tried to filled my days with work and new hobbies.
 But now I find that allowing myself to do nothing and just reflect, or even just be blank for a few hours can be a great way to cleanse my mental palate.

 When I’m mentally and physically ready to work, I will start by cleaning my work area while I listen to podcasts or an audiobook, and prepare any clay I might need on that day, then start throwing.
 Part of my job is also to manage our Instagram account where we share not only our final products, but also the process of making.
 So after warming up my hands, I would set up the camera and record myself working from different angles.
 I will take as much, or as little time I need to finish the tasks I give myself that day.
 On some days, I throw for 5-6 hours; on others I trim for 3 hours and attach handles on mugs for another 2; or I could spend only 3-4 hours on glazing, and call it a day.
 I try to edit and upload the videos or photos I take for instagram that day by dinner time.
 If there’s a shop update coming up, we could spend 4-5 15hr work days to take and edit photos, write product description and update the site.
 After dinner, at around 8pm, I either get to completely relax and become a couch potato for the next few hours, or go right back to work.
 I would do one last studio check right before bed to cover anything that needs to be dry on a controlled schedule.